vaib-dev/Courses/7-scrum-master-role/7-coaching.md

 Coaching has traditionally been associated with sports.
 Every top athlete has a coach.
 In the last few years, coaching has become applicable in every area, in business, and every aspect of life as well as sport.
 Now, it is quite normal for someone to see a coach to help them achieve their goals in their life and work.
 Coaching has been defined in many different ways but the essence of coaching is:

-- To help a person change in the way they wish and helping them go in the direction they want to go.
+- To help a person change in the way they wish and helping them go in the direction they want to go
-- Coaching supports a person at every level in becoming who they want to be.
+- Coaching supports a person at every level in becoming who they want to be
-- It builds awareness empowers choice and leads to change.
+- It builds awareness empowers choice and leads to change

 In short, the responsibility of a coach is not to tell the solution to the coachee but instead to guide them to discover the solution themselves.
 The coach need not be an expert in their coachee's field of work.